jungbluth/git-commit-timeline/README.md

 If all worked, then you should see a histogram appear.

-If you'd like to run this on a loop, the command is as follows (default: checks every five minutes):
+If you'd like to run this on a loop, the command is as follows (default: checks every 20 minutes):

 ```
 rungitcommitchecker